mienaikoe/ziyu/Chapters/1-7-Chapter7.md

 I replied immediately, "I am not inclined."

 "Hold on, Liffa, let me finish.
 You would be working with our scientists to send a spacecraft up and figure out what we're dealing with.
-It would take no more than a la'tova, then you can head back home to Heiko."
+It would take no more than a few days[^1], then you can head back home to Heiko."

+[^1]: A day on Palinan takes approximately 3½ earth days.

 I retorted, "What use would a farmer be to scientists?"